Immanuelolivia1/contracts.xyz/README.md

 https://sepolia.basescan.org/address/0x271C7936f116F71B9B670322C5574171C44A284E

+here is a link to the [backend](https://github.com/Otaiki1/contracts.xyz-contracts)repo

-here is a [link] (https://contracts-xyz.vercel.app/) to the vercel deployment
+here is a [link](https://contracts-xyz.vercel.app/) to the vercel deployment

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding standards and include tests for any new features or bug fixes.